 The remote eastern side of the Antarctic Peninsula is one of the white continents hidden gems.
 A deeply incised, 2,000-kilometre wide bay, the upwelling of cold water provides food for any creature hardy enough to withstand the intense cold.
 It is also famed for its huge ice shelves and flat-topped icebergs.

 Argentina’s foremost wildlife site is a flat peninsula at the northern end of Patagonia, lined with sandy beaches and rocky shelves.
-The beaches are home to prodigious numbers of marine wildlife, including the only colony of elephant seal on the South American mainland.
+The beaches are home to prodigious numbers of marine wildlife, including the only colony of elephant seals on the South American mainland.
 Birdwatching is good year round.

 The Snaefellsnes Peninsula is a 90km stretch of coastline comprising a world of diversity and includes the Snaefellsnes National Park at its western most end.
 Friendly towns and villages, spectacular mountains, a multitude of bird species nesting on treacherous cliffs and superb whale watching opportunities.